ethereum-optimism/optimistic-specs/specs/proposals.md

-# L2 output root Proposals Specification
+# L2 Output Root Proposals Specification

 <!-- All glossary references in this file. -->
 [g-rollup-node]: glossary.md#rollup-node